 Thank you for visiting my website!
-I am a yoga educator and massage therapist based in Washington, D.C.
+I am a yoga educator and massage therapist based in the Greater Boston Area.
 My mission is to help my students and clients develop radiant health, inner power, and a sense of joyful curiosity.

 Vinyasa (pronounced vin-yah-sah)may be one of the better known words in yoga.
 We see it used to describe what is currently, arguably, the most popular form of modern yoga: flow.